Should College Athletes Be Paid? Yes, But Maybe Not How You Think

 With that information in mind, check out five of the most commonly cited reasons why the answer to "Should NCAA athletes be paid?" is yes.

 1. Removal of the exploitation factor

 Although college athletes must maintain amateur status, many schools generate incredibly large revenues from their talents.
 In fact, head football and basketball coaches at several colleges and universities earn multi-million-dollar salaries, meaning that a lot of them have the highest-paying public jobs in their states.
 And a lot of schools continue to pay millions upon millions of dollars for lavish new stadium expansions or luxurious facilities for their athletic departments.
 Simply put, there's big money in intercollegiate sports—primarily in football and basketball.

-The NCAA generates about $821.4 million each year just from the marketing and television rights for the Division I Men's Basketball Tournament, also known as "March Madness."
-It generates another $129.4 million from ticket sales to championship games.1 The various Division I athletic conferences also derive substantial revenues from broadcasting rights and royalties, as do many individual schools.
+According to a report on where the money comes from, the NCAA generates about $867.5 million each year just from the marketing and television rights for the Division I Men's Basketball Tournament, also known as "March Madness."
+It generates another $177.9 million from ticket sales to championship games.
+The various Division I athletic conferences also derive substantial revenues from broadcasting rights and royalties, as do many individual schools.